Frequently Asked Questions About GoodFit Plans

-With your license, you’ll receive access to a PDF download of the construction drawings for the plan.
+With your license, you’ll receive access to a PDF download of the full construction drawings for the plan.
 You may share this file or printed copies with your builder, local permitting authorities, or other professionals involved in your project.

 The plan set includes: